 Europe in the World

 This Clingendael Global Health Initiative webinar is jointly organised with KNCV Tuberculosis Foundation and the Amsterdam Institute for Global Health and Development.
-It will be streamed live on YouTube.
-Would you like to receive an email alert 15 minutes in advance?
-Please register here.

 Can we accelerate elimination of infectious diseases of global importance?